Transient osteoporosis of the hip

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Transient osteoporosis of the hip, also known as (transient) bone marrow edema syndrome of the hip, is a self-limiting clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
-There is some controversy as to whether transient osteoporosis of the hip represents a very early, reversible stage of avascular necrosis (AVN) or is secondary to subchondral insufficiency fractures.
+It presents a synonym of the subchondral insufficiency fractures of the knee.

-Although initially described in pregnancy, transient osteoporosis of the hip tends to affect middle age men (40-55 year olds) with an M:F ratio 3:1.
+Although initially described in pregnancy, transient osteoporosis of the hip tends to affect middle-aged men (40-55-year-olds) with an M:F ratio of 3:1.
 When women are affected, it is usually during the 3rd trimester of pregnancy.
 Generally, only one hip is affected at a time.
 Recurrence in the same hip is possible.

 Typically, patients present with spontaneous onset of hip pain, usually progressive over several weeks.
 Patients generally do not have risk factors for avascular necrosis and do not go on to form avascular necrosis.